jordan-public/dual-rollup-zk-opt/README.md

 - Setup:
     - The user writes the prover + verifier in Noir.
-    - Noir code is compiled into WASM prover and EVM verifier.
+    - Noir code is compiled into WASM PLONK prover and EVM PLONK verifier.
     - The prover WASM code along with WASM interpreter for RISC-V is submitted to the Cartesi as part of the virtual machine instance initialization.
     - The verifier is deployed to Ethereum (L1) as smart contract.
 - Operation: